El Chorro Regional Park Campground

 Foodies: Give yourself a break from camp food.
 Just steps away, The Siren El Chorro is a fabulous restaurant located at the clubhouse at Dairy Creek.
 It has one of those menus where you just can’t decide—everything sounds so delicious, and it is!
 They serve breakfast, lunch and dinner.
 It has a full bar, live music and an outdoor patio where you can take your dog.
 Try their Cubana sandwich or Surf and Turf Salad!
 If the name sounds familiar, that’s because it’s run by the same folks as The Siren in Morro Bay.

 Camping: There are 61 campsites (43 full hookup sites with water, electricity and sewer, and 18 primitive sites with water spigots nearby.
 No dump station but you can dump at Morro Bay State Park ($10 credit card only).
 The asphalt pads (gravel in Bishop) are level to moderate sloped.
 Maximum RV length is 40’ but not all sites can accommodate that length.
 You’ll find twelve pull-thru sites but only the two in Romauldo have hook-ups.
 When making reservations, pay attention to the maximum lengths allowed in each site.
 They’re accurate, and you absolutely don’t want to be sticking out into the narrow camp road.
-A single restroom building serves the entire camp with clean bathrooms and nice hot showers ($1 in quarters).
+A single restroom building serves the entire campground (including the Bishop primitive sites) with clean bathrooms and nice hot showers ($1 in quarters).
 Cell reception in camp is generally 2 bars on Verizon.
 Maximum people/cars per site is the usual 8 and 2 respectively.
+They currently do not sell firewood at the campground, so bring your own.

 Reservations: Go to www.slocountyparks.com or call SLO County Parks at 805-781-5930, Option 4.
-You can make reservations two days prior or up to a year in advance.
-New 2023 fees per night: Primitive sites $25-$31; Hookup sites $40-$45; Dog fee $3.50; Extra car $13; Reservation fee $10.
+You can make reservations two days prior or up to six months in advance.
+New 2024 fees per night: Primitive sites $30-$41; Hookup sites $47-$55; Dog fee $4; Extra car $13; Reservation fee $10.
 Discount for California Distinguished Veteran Passholders.
 I consider these fees very reasonable for such a lovely campground with so much to offer (yes, I’m now an El Chorro convert and likely its biggest fan).
 Kudos to County Parks for providing this beautiful, well-maintained regional park right in our own backyard.

 Campsite Ratings: Husband Garth and I have walked the entire campground and rated each campsite so that I’ll know which ones we want most when I’m making reservations—and which ones we want to avoid.
 If you’d like a copy of my rating sheet for El Chorro, please send me an email from my contact page and let me know you want the El Chorro rating map.
 I will never sell your email!
 I'd also love to hear if you have any information to share about El Chorro or any other campground.